Some new results on decidability for elementary algebra and geometry

 The theory of metric spaces, is therefore not arithmetical, i.e., it is not definable by any formula of first-order arithmetic, and hence it is not recursively enumerable and it is not recursively axiomatizable.

-We note another consequence which will also have an analogue for normed spaces: consider the class of structures over the language $\LM$ of metric spaces where the sort of scalars is some real closed field and the metric space axioms are imposed.
-This is clearly an axiomatizable class of structures, and it follows that the set of sentences valid in this class of structures is recursively enumerable.
-Hence there is a real closed field $R$ and a sentence in $\LM$ that is valid in all ordinary metric spaces but not valid for the class of $R$-metric spaces.
+If $K$ is an ordered field, define a {\em metric space over $K$} to be a structure for the language $\LM$ of metric spaces in which the scalar sort $\ScaSort$ and its operations are interpreted in $K$ and which satisfies the metric space axioms.
+Let $\cal C$ be the class of all structures for $\LM$ that are metric spaces over $K$, where $K$ ranges over all real closed fields.
+Then $\cal C$ is clearly a recursively axiomatizable class of structures and so the set of sentences of $\LM$ that are valid in $\cal C$ is recursively enumerable.
+Given Theorem~\ref{thm:ms-undecidable}, we must conclude that there is a real closed field $K$ and a sentence of $\LM$ that holds in any metric space over $\real$ but fails in some metric space over $K$.

 The situation is much the same even if we disallow multiplication: